-Procedure for General Independent Contractors
+Procedure for Independent Contractors

-Minor Contracted Services: Definitions
+Minor Contracted Services:

 A non-resident alien is any person living or working in the United States, who is not a U.S. citizen or Permanent Resident Alien (Green Card) and who failed to pass the 'Substantial Presence Test (SPT).
 The 'Substantial Presence Test (SPT) must be administered to all non-U.S. Citizens and non-Permanent Resident Aliens to whom a payment that constitutes gross income will be made.
 If an individual meets or exceeds the SPT, he or she is a Resident Alien for federal tax purposes.
 Please note that a Resident Alien and a Permanent Resident Alien are not the same categories for tax purposes.

-A 'Check Request' and a 'Minor Contracted Service Invoice' (including the signed Hold Harmless Waiver & Release and Sworn Affidavit on page 2).
+As part of the expedited procedure, the Principal Investigator must submit a 'Check Request' and a 'Minor Contracted Service Invoice' (including the signed Hold Harmless Waiver & Release and Sworn Affidavit on page 2).

 The 'Minor Contracted Service Invoice' must contain all the requested information, be signed by the contractor (including the signed Hold Harmless Waiver & Release and Sworn Affidavit on page 2) and be submitted in original form to The University Corporation.
 Fax copies or e-mails are not acceptable.
 Contractors reimbursed for supplies and/or travel expenses must submit all original receipts.